 - Security.
 Ensure that your digital wallet has a number of security measures in place such as encryption for every transaction, zero liability protection or insurance for your purchases.
 Safeguards should also be in place to only bill you once if you tap twice by mistake.
 Consider setting up a username, password and PIN.

 - Functionality.
-If you plan to use your digital wallet in stores, it should utilize NFC for easy payments that are quick and convenient.
+If you plan to use your mobile wallet in stores, it should utilize NFC for easy payments that are quick and convenient.
 You may also be able to pay your friends and family easily by bumping your devices together or electronically transferring funds.

 - Online shopping availability.
 If you regularly buy online, it may be a good idea to use a digital wallet that is accepted at your favorite online retailers.
 Also, does the wallet store shipping information to make checkout easier?

 - Compatibility.
 Check to make sure you’ll be able to sync your bank account and cards with the wallet you want — and that it works on your phone.
-Some digital wallets only work with specific phone brands and banks.
+Some mobile wallets only work with specific phone brands and banks.

 What are the pros and cons of digital wallets?